nlitvins/Library/README.md

 ## 🔮 Future

+- [ ] Write unit tests for the backend
+- [ ] Backend code refactoring with clean code rules
 - [ ] Improve frontend design
 - [ ] Add pagination and book search
-- [ ] Write unit tests for the backend
 - [ ] Automate deployment to a server

 ---